 Conflict forecast provides forecasts for outbreaks of political violence and escalations into internal armed conflict.
-Our method based on five years of academic research and exploits millions of newspaper articles through automated summaries.
+We do not predict external wars like invasions of one country by another.
+Our method is based on many years of academic research and exploits millions of newspaper articles through automated summaries.
 Our model has been tested extensively by us and in a forecast competition organized by the Violence Early-Warning System (ViEWS) in which our approach performed extremely well.
 A technical description of the forecast model is providedhere.

 The goal of this webpage is to a) help preventive efforts by making our risk forecasts public, b) make our method accessible to a broader public through cutting-edge data visualization tools and c) make our forecast histories available to practitioners and research teams world-wide.

 A special feature of our model is our reliance on newspaper text which allows us to capture changes in low levels of risk in countries which do not have a recent history of violence.
 The risk estimates provided here are ambitious in that they put an emphasis on these cases.
-With this it is our hope that these forecasts can be used by public decision makers who are interested in de-escalation and prevention in cases which have not, yet, escalated into full-blown conflict.
+This focus can be brought to the forefront visually by switching to the "Prevention View".
+With this it is our hope that these forecasts can be used by public decision makers who are interested in de-escalation and prevention in cases which have not, yet, escalated into full-blown conflict or are stabilizing after suffering armed conflict.
 If you have questions, please feel free to contact us for advice regarding the best model to use for preventive efforts.

 Our forecast model uses information on conflict histories from the Uppsala Conflict Data Program (UCDP) and newspaper articles published since 1989 to predict violence risks.
 UCDP captures conflict through fatalities that can be attributed directly to political violence.
-We provide risk forecasts for two levels of this sort of violence:
+We provide risk forecasts for two levels of this sort of violence and a forecast for violence intensity.
+Specifically, we forecast:

-1) An outbreak of any violence: a country goes from no fatalities to more fatalities in a month.
+1) An outbreak of any violence: a country goes from no fatalities to at least one fatality in a month.

-2) An outbreak of armed conflict: a country goes from having less than 5 fatality per 1 million inhabitants in a month to more.
+2) An outbreak of armed conflict: a country goes from having less than 5 fatalities per 1 million inhabitants in a month to more.

 IAE (CSIC) and Barcelona GSE